stemoutreach/PicoBot/Session2_Build.md

-# Session 2 – Chassis Assembly & Motor Polarity Demo
+# Session 2 – Motor Polarity Demo **Before** Mechanical Assembly

-**Goal:** Attach caster wheel and TT motors, then briefly power a motor from a Pico GPIO pin to observe one‑direction motion.
-Students swap the motor wires to see reversal and realise why a dedicated motor controller is essential.
+**Goal:** Powered by a Pico GPIO pin, students spin a TT motor _before_ it’s mounted, physically swap leads to reverse direction, then bolt both motors and the caster to the chassis.
+This order lets them understand polarity *before* hiding wires inside the frame.

 ---

 ## Learning Objectives

+* Observe a DC motor spinning forward and reverse by swapping leads.
+* Recognise GPIO current limits → need for motor controller later.
-* Complete mechanical assembly of caster + motors.
+* Complete chassis assembly after the demo.
-* Safely power a TT motor *momentarily* from the Pico’s 3 V GPIO to observe rotation.
-* Discover that swapping the motor leads flips direction.
-* Understand limitations of powering motors directly from the Pico.

 ---